code-423n4/2023-08-chainlink/README.md

 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/2023-08-chainlink-staking/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
-- Starts August 11, 2023 20:00 UTC
+- Starts August 25, 2023 20:00 UTC
-- Ends August 28, 2023 20:00 UTC
+- Ends September 12, 2023 20:00 UTC

-**IMPORTANT NOTE**: Prior to receiving payment from this audit you MUST become a Certified Warden (successfully complete KYC).
-You do not have to complete this process before competing or submitting bugs.
-You must have started this process within 48 hours after the audit ends, i.e. **by August 30, 2023 at 20:00 UTC in order to receive payment.**
+**IMPORTANT NOTE:** Prior to receiving payment from this audit you MUST become a [Certified Contributor](https://docs.code4rena.com/roles/certified-contributors)  (successfully complete KYC).
+You do not have to become certified before submitting bugs.
+But you must successfully complete the certification process within 30 days of the audit end date in order to receive awards.
+This applies to all audit participants including wardens, teams, bot crews, judges, lookouts, and scouts.

 ## Automated Findings / Publicly Known Issues